uri-interop/interface/README-RESEARCH.md

 ### Authority Component

-11 of the 17 projects offer a combined string of the username, password, host, and port portions of the URI, [per the RFC](https://datatracker.ietf.org/doc/html/rfc3986/#section-3.2), either via a getter method or a property.
+The following projects offer a combined string of the username, password, host, and port portions of the URI, [per the RFC](https://datatracker.ietf.org/doc/html/rfc3986/#section-3.2), either via a getter method or a property.

 |          | Authority |
 | -------- | --------- |